10 Best Plants for Goldfish Tanks

 Source

-Hornwort is useful because it grows fast and helps soak up extra nutrients from goldfish waste.
-It can be floated, which makes it harder for goldfish to uproot.
+Hornwort is useful in goldfish tanks because it grows fast and can help use extra nutrients from fish waste.

 8. Water Sprite